shadowga/website/_docs/3/c-buildmanage.md

 You can display an in-game list of the available options with the following main command:
  * `/awe help` - The default command, only Senior Admins and higher can use it.

+### Viewing edit jobs
+This command allows you to view a personal or global updated list of the queued block operations.
+ * `/awe jobs` - Displays queued block operations.

+#### Command usage
+ * `/awe jobs [page]` - Displays a list of your queued block operations.
+ * `/awe jobs u:<user> [page]` - Displays a list of another member's block operations.
+ * `/awe jobs all [page]` - Displays a global list of the server's queued block operations.

+The `[page]` option can be used to specify different pages in numbers, such as `2` for the second page or `10` for the tenth.

+### Cancelling edit jobs
+This command allows you to cancel specific edits.
+ * `/awe cancel` - Cancels queued block operations.

+#### Command usage
+ * `/awe cancel <#id>` - Cancels one of your queued edits depending on the operation ID.
+ * `/awe cancel u:<user> <#id>` - Cancels one of another member's queued edits depending on the operation ID.

+The `<#id>` option (operation ID) is required as it specifies which edit should be canceled.
+You can find a specific ID by viewing jobs for yourself, another member, or the server.

+### Purging edit jobs
+This command is similar to the above one except it will cancel every edit in a player's queue or globally.
+Admins should only use this command in emergencies as it can cause a major change.
+ * `/awe purge` - Purges all queued block operations.

+#### Command usage
+ * `/awe purge` - Without any other arguments, purges all of your queued operations.
+ * `/awe purge u:<user>` - Purges all of a specific member's queued operations.
+ * `/awe purge all` - Purges all queued operations on the server.

+### Toggling Async
+Async (AWE) is enabled by default but this command can disable or re-enable the feature.
+With Async disabled, edits will be performed without lag prevention.
+> **Note:** This command is not recommended unless given permission by an Executive or higher.
+It can potentially result in selections (in progress) becoming unresponsive or abnormally slow.
+In some cases, edits in progress may stop working entirely.
+ * `/awe toggle` - Disables or enables the AsyncWorldEdit service.

+#### Command usage
+ * `/awe toggle` - Without any other arguments, toggles Async on/off depending on the current state.
+ * `/awe toggle on` - Enables the Async service.
+ * `/awe toggle off` - Disables the Async service.